 Featured Boone Historical Person

 July 6, 1881 is a date forever embedded in Boone County’s history.
-As midnight drew near and a wild storm raged, a girl of 15 crawled across the widely-separated ties of the railroad bridge that spanned the Des Moines River.
+As midnight drew near and a wild storm raged, a girl of 15 crawled across the widely-separated ties of the railroad bridge that spanned the Des Moines River near Moingona, Iowa while the river raged immediately below her.
 She needed to tell railroad officials that an engine had crashed into Honey Creek on the other side of the river when the trestle gave way in flood waters.
 The lives of four men hung in the balance.

 After inching her way across the dangerous bridge while thunder, lightning, and trees crashed around her, Kate Shelley staggered into Moingona’s Chicago and Northwestern Railroad Depot, told officials about the crashed engine, and warned of the peril faced by the passenger train due later that night.